Shadow AI in Delivery: Risk, reality and the right path

 • Enforce mandatory fields through validation rules

-Step 4: Introduce AI as an assistant, not a shortcut
+Phase 4: Introduce AI as an assistant

 The real decision